Roakz/Llama_Palooza/README.md

 <h3>3.2 Game rules</h3>
 Llama Palooza is a text based battle game in which you will select your preffered Llama to battle the Sloth Boss.
 Each Llama has different attributes so choose wisely!
-Once you have selected a llama the computer will generate the attributes of the Sloth Boss wihtin a fair range for fun and fair gameplay.
+Once you have selected a llama the computer will generate the attributes of the Sloth Boss wihtin a fair range for fun and fair gameplay.<br>

 __A.__ Select a llama from the profile page (choose carefully they all have different attributes which are listed on the selection page.)